Given (manga): Supporting characters

-Mafuyu's childhood friend and deceased boyfriend, who passed away before the manga began, appears only through flashbacks.
+Mafuyu's childhood friend and deceased boyfriend, who died before the manga began, appears only through flashbacks.
 He and Mafuyu grew up as latchkey kids, raised in single-parent homes, and eventually became romantically involved when they grew up.
 Their relationship fractured, leading Yuki into a moment heavy drinking and suicide by hanging.
 Before his death, Yuki was a guitarist in a band with his close friends Hiiragi and Shizusumi.